rizitis/GitVoyager/README.md

 LOC_DIR=
 ```

-3. Next step is command `gitv fetch`<br>
+3. Next step is the command `gitv fetch`<br>
-This will create the first database of your repo localy so gitv will now know where to search for remote files.
+This will create the first database of your remote repo localy so gitv will now know where to search for remote files.
+This command also update database.<br>
+This is the end of setup.

 ## Usage
 If you command `gitv help` will print all you need<br>